AuReMe/metage2metabo/docs/install.rst

         * **MacOS**

-        Dmg installer with a graphical interface.
+        Install though a .dmg installer with a graphical interface.

         * **Warning**